-Episode 5 of 'The Last Dance' will include a closer look into the 1992 USA Olympic men's basketball team also known as the Dream Team.
+Episode 5 of 'The Last Dance' included a closer look into the 1992 USA Olympic men's basketball team, also known as the Dream Team.

 Considered by most to be the greatest collection of talent ever assembled, the Dream Team won the gold medal at the 1992 Summer Olympics in Barcelona.
 The team went 8-0, beating opponents by an average of 43.8 points and winning every game by at least 30.

-On September 21, 1991 the first 10 players were announced.
-Magic Johnson and Larry Bird were named co-captains and were joined in the intitial 10 by Michael Jordan, Scottie Pippen, Charles Barkley, Karl Malone, John Stockton, Chris Mullin, David Robinson and Patrick Ewing.
+On September 21, 1991, the first 10 players were announced.
+Magic Johnson and Larry Bird were named co-captains and were joined in the initial 10 by Michael Jordan, Scottie Pippen, Charles Barkley, Karl Malone, John Stockton, Chris Mullin, David Robinson and Patrick Ewing.

 MORE: MJ dominated Drexler